 Understanding Waterfall Methodology

-Here are the benefits of waterfall methodology:
+The following are the advantages of waterfall methodology:

 1. Clear Structure